IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/project/[id]/README.md

 # Project Dynamic Route API

 This API provides an endpoint to fetch a single project by its ID.
+You can filter the fields returned by passing query parameters with the field names.

 ## Endpoint